jask-lang/.github/profile/README.md

 Seeing jask for the the first time?
 Try the [Getting started guide](TBD)!
 For further information, please visit the [Wiki](TBD).
-A collection of useful functions written in pssp can be found at [psspstdlib](TBD).
+A collection of useful functions written in jask can be found at [jasklib](TBD).

 # Examples